0JCRG0/JobsCrawler/README.md

 The project operates asynchronously, with each tool having its own unique strategy implemented in separate async files.
 These strategies are orchestrated together in `main.py`.

 The `embeddings` branch is an enhanced version of the project that focuses on embedding the results from each module and offers improved modularity.
-Notably, this branch is compatible with Windows and could be implemented for Retriever-Augmented Generation (RAG) integrations, unlike the `main` branch.
+Notably, this branch is compatible with Windows and can be implemented out of the box for Retrieval-Augmented Generation (RAG), unlike the main branch.

 -------